sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, you can change a few settings for this functionality.

-{{< figure src="img/run-app.jpg" alt="The running screen on the Band and in the Wyze app" position="center" style="border-radius: 8px;" caption="The running screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/run-app.jpg" alt="The running screen on the Band and in the Wyze app" caption="The running screen on the Band and in the Wyze app" captionPosition="center" >}}

 #### Alarm